The office of the registrar is responsible for several administrative tasks related to advising.

 As needed, your advisor will consult with the department chair when course waivers or substitutes seem appropriate.

 Review the course offerings, your course needs, and fit of the course times/dates with your other responsibilities.
+It is a good idea to bring a copy of your DegreeWorks audit with you to your advising appointment.
+To access your Degreeworks audit, go to myFramingham and log in.

 Be aware of course prerequisites.
 When class lists are checked, students will be removed from courses for which prerequisites have not been completed with a passing grade.